 - Salicylic Acid – Anti-yeast and soothing to skin irritation.

 - Sulfa – gets the infection.

-- Doc Roy’s® RESCUE DERM for any areas that look like they need a little extra healing or rejuvenation and it is safe around the eyes!
-This one is all natural and safe if you get it in the eye!
+- Use Doc Roy’s® Rescue Derm for any areas that look like they need a little extra healing or rejuvenation.
+It is all natural safe around the eyes!

-- VET BASICS® ChlorConazole Wipes are easy to use close to eyes and facial folds.
-Just wipe the fold daily with the medicated wipe and toss in trash.
+- VET BASICS® ChlorConazole Wipes are easy to use close to the eyes and facial folds.
+Just wipe the folds daily with the medicated wipe and toss in the trash.

 If you need help, call us at 1-800-786-4751.

 Don Bramlage, DVM, Director of Veterinary Services at Revival Animal Health